 Barrett Labrum, DO, Primary Care Pediatrics

-With winter weather comes the opportunity to share good tidings of joy and love.
-Along with all the hugs and kisses, comes the sharing of infectious diseases.
+With winter weather comes the sharing of infectious diseases.
 A common question pediatricians hear is, “How do we prevent our families from getting sick?”
 Here are five simple steps that will help you avoid the cough and cold season.

 Follow these guidelines to decrease the spreading of germs and keep your family healthy this winter.